alphagov/content-block-editor/README.md

 Additionally, we can quite easily provide Markdown highlighting using [see the Markdown example here](https://microsoft.github.io/monaco-editor/monarch.html), but we need to test the basic principle with users first.

+A (very rough) prototype containing much of these features can be found in the [Prototype directory](./prototype).
+The most interesting stuff can be found in the [monaco.js file](./prototype/js/monaco.js)